Tales from the Thousand Lakes: Music and lyrics

 The album was an influential release in the development of the melodic death metal genre, predominantly mixing the genre with death-doom and gothic metal, compared to the band's death metal debut.
+The music is considered to be less extreme than other melodic death metal releases, incorporating heavy metal singing in addition to death growls on some tracks.
+The instrumentation draws from neo-prog.
 This showcases a more melodic sound for the band, with hints at their later, more progressive direction.
 The album also introduced synthesizers and clean vocals to the band's sound, though the latter was used sparingly.
 It is a concept album based on the Finnish national epic, Kalevala.

+The album's song structures are considered to be progressive.
+The album also has elements of psychedelic music and folk music.

 Legacy

 According to Tom Morris of Invisible Oranges: "The influence of Amorphis’ second album can be heard in countless branches of the history of metal.
 The Finnish band’s incorporation of their homeland’s native melodies and lyrics based on epic poetry had a clear impact on the development of folk metal, while the kinetic riffs of “Drowning Maid” and melodies of “Black Winter Day” laid down foundations for the then-burgeoning melodic death metal genre."
+AllMusic gave the album four stars.